Marley0523/gmod.github.io/wiki/Gmod-dbsf.md

 This software is GPLv2+ licensed as part of the Drupal package.
-It is currently supported by [Alexie Papanicolaou](User:Alpapan "User:Alpapan") while at CSIRO, the Australian Commonwealth Scientific and Research Organization (<a href="http://www.csiro.au" class="external free" rel="nofollow">http://www.csiro.au</a>).
+It is currently supported by [Alexie Papanicolaou](User%3AAlpapan "User%3AAlpapan") while at CSIRO, the Australian Commonwealth Scientific and Research Organization (<a href="http://www.csiro.au" class="external free" rel="nofollow">http://www.csiro.au</a>).